c3pm-labs/docs/docs/command/commands.md

 * `--tree` - display the result in a tree format

 ### `test`

-The command will run the test specified in the `test` field of your c3pm.yaml.
+The command will run the test specified in the `test_sources` and `test_headers` fields of your c3pm.yaml.
+Those are optional values, to know the default values check the c3pm.yaml documentation.

 ###### Command format